Know where to go when feeling unwell

 We are operating a "total triage" system.
 That means you need to have a discussion with a clinician who will try and help you.
 If a face to face appointment is needed, they will arrange for this to happen at a time and place which keep you and us safe.

 If you cannot use e-Consult, call us and let us know what you need.
 A doctor or nurse will call you back and video consultations are available too.
-If you call and our lines are busy, you can send us an email on NEHFCCG.OHG@nhs.net and a Receptionist will call you back.
+If you call and our lines are busy, you can send us an email on NEHFCCG.OHG@nhs.net requesting a call and a Receptionist will call you back.
 Please DO NOT email us with clinical concerns as this is not safe and often wastes time by not providing sufficient clinical details - please use e-Consult which has built-in safety features and has been designed by doctors to collect the right information to get you the best help.

-All face to face appointments are currently happening at Yateley Medical Centre.
-Patients with Coronavirus symptoms will be seen in our "Hot Zone", separate from other non-symptomatic patients.
+Face to face appointments are currently happening at Yateley Medical Centre and Hartley Corner Surgery.
+Patients with Coronavirus symptoms will be seen in our "Hot Zone" at Yateley Medical Centre, separate from other non-symptomatic patients.

-Please do not come into the practice without an appointment.
+Please do not come into any off our sites without an appointment.

 All patients who need to be seen face to face should arrive wearing a face covering, to help keep staff and other patients safe.